ahmed-abdelrady-SE/Data-Structure/Queue/README.md

 ## 📂 Project Structure

-* `QueueArray.cpp`: Implementation using a fixed-size array (ideal for memory-constrained environments).
+* `QueueCircularArray.cpp`: Implementation of the Circular Queue logic using a fixed-size array.
-* `QueueLinkedList.cpp`: Implementation using a dynamic linked list (provides flexible sizing).
+* `QueueLinkedList.cpp`: Implementation using a dynamic linked list (Naturally dynamic, no wrap-around needed).